danimerida2000/portfolio/README.md

 # portfolio
-Portfolio of courses received on different platforms such as Udemy, Coursera, etc.
+Project portfolio of courses received in different platforms such as Udemy, Coursera, etc.